stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 I shall welcome further communication with you, and shall try to send you that phonograph record and black stone (which is so worn that photographs don't shew much) by express if you are willing.
-I say  "try " because I think those creatures have a way of tampering with things around here.
+I say "try" because I think those creatures have a way of tampering with things around here.
 There is a sullen, furtive fellow named Brown, on a farm near the village, who I think is their spy.
 Little by little they are trying to cut me off from our world because I know too much about their world.